Aimar-Goni/AG_AIMedievalSim/README.md

 3.  **Banished (Shining Rock Software, 2014)**
     *   **Description:** A city-building strategy game where players guide a group of exiled travellers to grow and maintain a settlement.
 Resource management and citizen well-being are central.
-    *   **Relevance & Key Takeaways:** Banished emphasises the importance of resource logistics and the roles of citizens.
-The way citizens fetch materials for construction sites was a direct inspiration for the construction quest loop in Ales And Fables: `AMS_AIManager` identifies a need, spawns an `AMS_ConstructionSite`, and generates delivery quests for resources like wood.
+    *   **Relevance & Key Takeaways:** Banished (Shining Rock Software, 2014) emphasises the importance of resource logistics and the roles of citizens.
+The way citizens fetch materials for construction sites (Shining Rock Software, 2014) was a direct inspiration for the construction quest loop in Ales And Fables: `AMS_AIManager` identifies a need, spawns an `AMS_ConstructionSite`, and generates delivery quests for resources like wood.
 AI characters then fetch these from `AMS_StorageBuilding` and deliver them.
     *   **Analysis & Influence:** In Banished, if resources aren't available or if labourers are too busy, construction halts.
 This concept of resource dependency is mirrored in my `CheckAndInitiateConstruction` logic in `AMS_AIManager`.
 The task flow for an AI completing a construction delivery quest involves:
         1. Accepting a quest (e.g., Deliver 15 Wood to Site X).
         2. Pathing to `CentralStorageBuilding` (`MS_FindNearestStorage`).